arinze19/DSA/README.md

 2. curriculum: Structures learning curriculum and practice questions based of [neetcode](https://neetcode.io)
 3. practice: Practice questions

+The `CPE` folder is a separate dedicated folder for notes on inner logic and computer science fundamentals (typically written in C++)

 ```
 src
  |__ algorithms
  |__ curriculum
  |__ practice
+CPE
 ```

 ## Texts and Books